-Any capital gain arising on the transfer of agricultural land situated in an urban area is exempt subject to the following conditions
+Any capital gain arising on the transfer of agricultural land situated in an urban area is exempt subject to the following conditions used either by the assessee or his parent or HUF for agriculture purposes.

 1. The agriculture land is owned by an individual or a HUF